Flora & Ulysses

 Story & Plot Summary: Flora & Ulysses

-Quick Plot Summary: Flora & Ulysses is a Family, Adventure, Comedy, Fantasy film that presents a compelling narrative that engages viewers from start to finish.
-This summary provides a scannable look at the movie's central conflict and narrative structure.
+Quick Plot Summary: Released in 2021, Flora & Ulysses is a Family, Adventure, Comedy, Fantasy film directed by Lena Khan.
+The narrative presents a compelling narrative that engages viewers from start to finish.
+This summary provides a scannable look at the movie's central conflict involving Matilda Lawler.

 Story Breakdown